Caellwyn/ds_west_082420-python-part-II/README.md

   - Built in Functions
   - F-strings
   - List Methods
-  - list comprehensions
+  - List comprehensions
   - Dictionary methods
   - While loops
   - Functions

 We will begin to use some real data from Chicago public schools.
-(The student body counts are randomly created, but the districts and the school names are accurate).
+(The student body counts that are found at the bottom of the notebook are randomly created, but the districts and the school names are accurate).

 ## Base Type Object Methods

 A method is a function that belongs to an object.
-And in Python, most things are objects!
+And in Python, everyting is an object!
 Naturally, the methods that belong to a particular object can vary depending on the object's datatype.

 ### String Methods